-The distributor of the fund units must also be licensed by FINMA (unless it is already licensed in its home jurisdiction).
+The distributor of the fund units must also be licensed by FINMA (unless it is already sufficiently licensed in its home jurisdiction).

 An additional prior authorisation of the foreign investment fund by FINMA is not required provided that its units will only be distributed to qualified investors.
-Qualified investors include, as well as the regulated financial institutions (see above), companies and pension funds with professional treasury operations.
+Qualified investors include, in addition to the regulated financial institutions (see above), companies and pension funds with professional treasury operations.
 High net worth individuals will no longer be deemed qualified investors but will have the opportunity to opt-in (that is, explicitly waive the enhanced protection provided for retail investors by a written declaration).
-In the event of an opt-in, fund units can be distributed to these high net worth individuals without both the: